Phylloxera in Napa Valley in the 1990s

 Phylloxera is a tiny bug endemic in the eastern part of the United States.
-Nevertheless, native American vines are resistant to this disease.
-During the 1880s, Phylloxera struck California, a region where European vineyards had been planted.
-By the 1900s, it wiped off 20,000 acres of land in the Napa Valley alone.
+Nevertheless, native American vines are actually resistant to this disease.
+During the 1880s, Phylloxera struck regions of California filled with European vines.
+By the 1900s, it wiped off 20,000 acres of land in Napa Valley.

-In 1992, the landscape of Napa Valley was marred by a dismal appearance due to the enormous impact of Phylloxera in the region.
-Consequently, the mounds of dead vines had been plucked from the ground and burnt in what had remained some of the most magnificent vineyards in the world.
+In 1992, the landscape of Napa Valley appeared dismal due to the enormous impact of Phylloxera in the region.
+Consequently, workers plucked the mounds of dead vines from the ground and burned them in some of the world’s most magnificent vineyards.

 The thick blanket of dark smoke manifested the gloomy disposition of the vintners, who woefully watched while fire ferociously consumed their labor of love.
 Phylloxera, the dreaded parasite that previously devastated the vines of Europe and California a century ago, had returned.
 Although researchers spent the previous century exploring a solution to this enormous problem, they could do very little about it.